plone/plone.formwidget.captcha/README.txt

 Introduction
 ============

-plone.formwidget.captcha is a z3c.form widget for use with Plone.
+plone.formwidget.captcha is a z3c.form captcha widget for use with Plone.
 It is a z3c.form re-implementation of the `collective.captcha` package written by Martijn Pieters.